 In 2013 the Collegium sang four South Florida performances of Choral Music of the Civil War.
 In 2015 it presented Lincoln Tribute concerts in Miami and in Washington, D.C.
 These concerts marked the 150th anniversary of Lincoln’s assassination, with featured concerts at New York Avenue Presbyterian Church (the Lincoln family’s church), the Cosmos Club, and the Church of the Covenant, in Arlington.
 Master Sergeant Colin Eaton of the U.S. Army Chorus (a UM alumnus), joined Collegium for the premier of Lincoln: The Walls of His Memorial, composed for the occasion by Dr. David Pagel.

-Future plans also include performances of the Bach St. John Passion and a tour to Germany for the 500th anniversary of the Protestant Reformation.
+Future plans also include performances of the Brahms Requiem and participation in a community-wide celebration of the 500th anniversary of the Protestant Reformation.